 Like I said, this Wall-E doesn’t have a brain of its own, so it cannot moderate the posts that go up.
 Usually, live moderation is the most preferred technique where you can view and moderate every post before it is sent up on the wall using your phone or laptop.
 If you don’t have the time or resources for live moderation, you could also buy packages that provide basic profanity and keyword filters that can be preset.
 The easiest way to moderate the posts is by creating a twitter handle where you simply retweet the posts that you want to share and only these posts get to go up.

-Social walls can be included in all kinds of events including conferences, trade shows, and fundraisers.
+Social walls can be included in all kinds of events including conference events, trade shows, and fundraisers.
 You can embed social walls in a website or mobile app to create a buzz and encourage social media activity before or after the event.
 But, what matters is that your screen be large enough so that it is viewed by a large number of people at the same time.
 Social walls can also be used for internal purposes.
 For example, a private live screen can be used to connect remote employees to enable them to connect to each other.

 - SOCIAL REACH: Like I’ve mentioned a million times before, it’ll increase social media activity around your event, boost conversations and foster communities before, during, and after your event.